 Besides in the Source Panel there is tab called XHR Breakpoints where we can set a list of URLs.
 The browser will break then when any of the URLs is requested.

+You can also find in the top of Source Panel sidebar an icon in form stop sign.
+If pressing this button down DevTools will break on any caught exception bringing you to the throw location in the source code.

+Insert image B04886_08-02-07.png

+For more information, consults with https://developer.chrome.com/devtools/docs/javascript-debugging

 Getting the best from console API

 Despite it’s no part of JavaScript we all use Console API extensively to find out what is really happening during the app life-cycle.
 The API once introduced by Firebug tool now is available in every major JavaScript agent.
 Most developers do just simple logging using methods error, trace, log and the decorators info and warn.
 Well, when we pass any values into console.log they get presented in the JavaScript Console panel.
 Usually we pass a string describing the case and a list various objects that we want to inspect.
 But did you know that we can refer these object directly from the string in the manner PHP sprintf?
-So the string given as the first argument can be a temple that contains format specifiers for the rest of arguments:
+So the string given as the first argument can be a template that contains format specifiers for the rest of arguments:

 var node = document.body;